idemeum/docs-idemeum/docs-source/reference/js-quickstart.md

 ## 1. Initialize idemeum SDK

 ### Basic HTML setup
 As a first step, let's set up a simple `index.html` page that we will be using for our application.
-We will set up some very simple css styles in order to forma the presentation on the page.
-This HTML page will display a welcome message and will have a section where only logged in users can see their data.
+We will set up some very simple css styles in order to format how thing are organized in our page.

+This HTML page will display a simple log in button.
+Upon clicking a button, user will be authenticated by idemeum.
+As a developer you can choose how to authenticate the user (**one-click**, **biometric**, or **mobile app**).
+Upon successful authentication JWT tokens will be returned to the application and the user will be greeted.

 ```html